-I’m bound and determined to reduce the contents of my in-box to manageable levels, so this week I’ll be covering 25 albums, each adhering to a 100-word limit.
+All this week, I’ve been working to reduce the contents of my in-box to manageable levels; these are the last five of 25 albums in that effort, each review adhering to a 100-word limit.
 Don’t mistake brevity for a negative review; these are all worthwhile releases.

-Today’s five – all new music – are all within the (very loosely defined) jazz idiom.
+Today’s five – all reissues – are all over the map stylewise.

 Follow “the_musoscribe” on Twitter and get notified